How many survive?

 Special note for Interceptor III owners

 If your 1975 or 1976 Interceptor has one of the following serial numbers, I'd be especially interested to hear from you.
-This is because the factory papers on these cars are pretty thin and I need your help to fill out the history.
-All but four or five of these were exported so they could conceivably be anywhere by now.
-The VINs in question are:
+This is because the factory files on the late cars are pretty thin and I need your help to fill out the details.
+The majority of these 14 cars were exported so they could be anywhere by now.
+The VINs are:

 Model histories